 1. Irish Burren Smokehouse Salmon

 The Burren Smokehouse, a family-run business set up over twenty years ago by Birgitta & Peter Curtin is famous for its high quality organic and premium oak smoked Irish salmon.
 Located close to the worlds famous Burren in Co.
 Clare on the west coast of Ireland.
-Burren Smokehouse is renowned worldwide for their incredibly high quality salmon, which is smoked to perfection over oak shavings, for a mild, delicate flavour and melt in the mouth texture.
+Burren Smokehouse is renowned worldwide for their incredibly high quality salmon, which is smoked to perfection over oak shavings, for a mild, delicate flavor and melt in the mouth texture.

 Burren Smokehouse has won various awards including “the great taste awards”, reinforcing their positioning as a premium high quality salmon.
 “Ireland is the source of some of the finest salmon in the world.
 We are now giving American consumers the opportunity to taste the great flavour of Burren Smokehouses artisanal oak smoked salmon” states Susan Weldon, US brand ambassador for Burren Smokehouse.
 “We are currently available in Dean & Deluca stores nationwide, or online at www.foodireland.com.”